teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/2-module-information-system/1-collect_data.md

   The country or region where the datacenter is located.

 - **Power Usage Effectiveness (PUE)**
-  A measure of energy efficiency.
-Lower values indicate better performance by comparing total facility power to IT equipment power.
+  A measure of energy efficiency of the datacenter.
+The closer the value is to 1, the more efficient the datacenter.
+This indicator compare total facility power to IT equipment power.

 ### Data for Informational Purposes